 A guide to credit card surcharges

-A credit card surcharge is added on top of a purchase to cover the merchant’s processing fees.
+A necessary evil required to cover the merchant’s processing fees.

 You’re paying at the counter with your credit card.
 The merchant says, “Credit card transactions come with a $0.35 extra charge.”
 What’s that all about?

 This is called a credit card surcharge.
-Though it’s annoying, there’s a reason merchants add it: to cover their costs.
+Though it’s annoying, merchants add it to cover their costs.

 What is a credit card surcharge and when is it applied?

 Credit cards are a form of convenience.
 Instead of carrying loads of cash or writing checks, you can simply swipe (or dip) a card.

 Typically, the merchant pays for this convenience.
 Each time you use your card, they pay a processing fee — around 2% of each transaction — to the bank that issued your card.

 For the merchant, this processing fee can make it difficult to turn a profit.
 As a result, they may pass along the cost to you by adding a credit card surcharge.
 This is an extra fee that’s added to your transaction.